 Before he could attempt to pull them inside, the front door of the Potter house opened and spilled light onto the dark lawn.
 Teddy shielded his eyes from the sudden illumination of the previously black air, effectively dropping both Al and James in the process.

 Harry stood in the threshold, looking over the three in surprise.
 "What in the world?"

 "H-hey, Harry," Teddy stammered, trying to look as innocent as possible.
 As if he hadn't just brought home his two drunk sons and as if he wasn't the reason they were drunk in the first place.
 "How's it going?"

-"Fine—James, where are your pants?"
+"Fine—James, where are your trousers?"

 Teddy groaned softly.
 How was he supposed to explain that one?
 He had no idea how they could have lost those!
 "Must have lost them during the Apparation?" he suggested.
 It could happen, couldn't it?

 James shrugged.
 "Dunno.
 Hey, Dad, did you know Al lost his foot?"